 The way to prepare for your presentation is to think critically about the movie and your specific topic to come up with ideas of what to present to the class.
 You may research information using the internet, course reader, library, or any other source.
-Your presentation MUST be given using a laptop and presentation software (e.g. Microsoft Powerpoint, the freeware OpenOffice, etc).
+Your presentation MUST be given using a laptop and presentation software.
+You may either use a Microsoft Powerpoint file (.ppt or .pptx) or you must export from whatever other program you use to PDF.
 A special reading to help you improve your speaking skills is available by download in .pdf format by clicking HERE.

 The TA will have a PC laptop loaded with MS OFfice 2007 or 2010, so if you use Mac, it is your responsibility to be sure to check your slides on a PC in advance to insure that the conversion worked properly.
 Mac images formats are often not compatible with the PC version of Word and show up as big red X's.
 The key is to not copy/paste images into presentation, but take the time to insert as a picture using .jpg format only.
 One work around is to print your presentation to PDF format and use that.
 Finally, if you have to use a mac, then bring your own Mac laptop or iPad to give the presentation.